Some of our information has moved to NT.GOV.AU

 In addition to the immediate changes implemented to strengthen the Buy Local policy, a range of additional improvements are being rolled-out following consultation with industry.

 - The Buy Local Industry Advocate provides an independent advocacy function to government on behalf of the local Northern Territory (NT) industry.

 - Their role is to ensure that Territory enterprises are provided full fair and reasonable opportunities to compete for government contracts.

 - The industry advocate will be supported by staff within the Department of Trade, Business and Innovation (DTBI).
 The advocate is a member of a reformed Procurement Review Board and will head up a sub-committee of that board to focus on Buy Local policies.

 - The additional NT Government reforms will reduce the number of procurement boards and panels from three to one with a balance of government and industry representation.

 - All agencies will be directed to provide an annual audit of the procurement performance against the government's Buy Local procurement policies, and the audits reports will be public.

-- Mr Denys Stedman has been appointed as the Buy Local Industry Advocate commencing in January 2018.
+- Mr Denys Stedman was been appointed as the Buy Local Industry Advocate and commenced in January 2018.

 Procurement Review Board - Industry Representative